 The vibrant cultures come to life in the villages as Samoans share how homes are lashed together without nails using coconut fiber rope in Samoa.
 Maori villagers recount their history and legends captured in the intricate details in meeting houses built by master carvers using traditional logs brought in from New Zealand.
 Fijians invite you into the chief’s home.
 Tahitians help you tamure (dance).
 Tongans bring beautiful artistry into making bark cloth and communicating with drums.
 And Hawaiians teach hula in an anciently patterned setting.

-Other not-to-be-missed off erings include the HUKILAU MARKETPLACE and POUNDERS RESTAURANT .
-The marketplace recalls 1950s Hawai‘i with stores off ering local goods and eateries offering ‘ono local favorites.
-At Pounders Restaurant, located within the marketplace you’ll fi nd James Beard Award-winning chef Graham Elliot of MasterChef , MasterChef Junior , Top Chef Masters and Iron Chef at the helm.
-Elliot recently moved back to Hawai‘i (the self-described “Navy brat” lived here as a child) and has revamped the dishes at Pounders to focus on dishes prepared with the best ingredients that are sourced directly from the islands.
-Stand-out dishes include the “Char Siu” pork chop, Pineapple Fried Rice and Crispy Whole Sunfish.
+Other not-to-be-missed offerings include the HUKILAU MARKETPLACE and POUNDERS RESTAURANT.
+The marketplace recalls 1950s Hawai‘i with stores offering local goods and eateries offering ‘ono local favorites.
+At Pounders Restaurant, located within the marketplace, you’ll find revamped dishes prepared with the best ingredients and are sourced directly from the islands.
+Stand-out dishes include the “Char Siu” Pork Chop, Pineapple Fried Rice and Crispy Whole Sunfish.